 Our trip begins in Bozeman, Montana.
-We rendezvous for orientation at 9am, then set off on the two-hour drive to Yellowstone National Park.
+We rendezvous for orientation in the morning, then set off on the two-hour drive to Yellowstone National Park.
 Our first stop is Mammoth Hot Springs.
 We stop at the visitor center, watch for the resident elk herd and get our initial glimpse of some of the park’s fascinating thermal features.
 This afternoon our hike leads us away from the crowds following a lesser-traveled trail through the Hoodoos, an ancient rock fall, topping off with a beautiful panoramic view of Swan Lake and the surrounding valley.
-While we enjoy our time on trail, our camp host is busy setting up our Signature Camp in preparation for our arrival.
-Once at camp, we can relax in our comfortable outdoor lounge area and sleep in spacious tents fully outfitted with cots, sleeping pads, floor coverings, lighting, and an assortment of REI camp furniture.
+After we enjoy our time exploring, we’ll head over to settle into our camp for the evening and enjoy a tasty guide-prepared dinner under the star-filled sky.
 Lunch and dinner included.

 Hiking: 5 miles, Elevation gain/loss: 1,200'; Transfer: 3.5 hours.